guipdutra/awesome-geek-podcasts/README.md

 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
 * [HardcoreHistory](http://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
+* [The Life Scientific](http://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.

 ## In Portuguese